jimthompson5802/datascience_containers/proxy_config/README.md

+# FoxyProxy Config File
-# FoxyProxy config file to support dynamic port forwarding to AWS
+Required to support dynamic port forwarding to AWS.
+This allows browser accessing containers through the ec2 instance public internet interface.
 Currently working with Chrome Browser.

-Required to allow browser access to containers running in the AWS ec2 instances.
+Use of FoxyProxy is modelled after [AWS's use of FoxyProxy to support access to EMR clusters](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-connect-master-node-proxy.html).